arwaomars/learn_git/README.md

-# learn_git
+# Learn_git
 this repo for learn git and GitHub

+## comments:
+read me extension is md which is a markdown language